-Admission Requirements - Undeclared Major
+Requirements for Undeclared Major

-A student who wants to enter one of our DCP majors and meets the other admission requirements of the associated DCP major, but does not yet have at least 60 hours of prior college credit can be admitted as an Undeclared major until the required 60 hours is reached.
+A student who wants to enter one of our Degree Completion Program (DCP) majors and meets the other admission requirements of the associated DCP major, but does not yet have at least 60 hours of prior college credit can be admitted as an Undeclared major until the required 60 hours is reached.
 These students can take any JBU class as an elective (prerequisites must be met) as long as the intent is to reach 60 hours and then enroll in one of our DCP majors.